 In March 2007 I went to Oxford University and worked on a paper about openness, a topic that had become vitally important as we were seeing more and more companies jump on the FOSS bandwagon with psuedo FOSS projects that were often not at all open.
 This had concerned Jeff and I somewhat and so we came up with a model that took into account 5 core themes – Open Source, Open Standards, Open Knowledge, Open Governance and Open Market.

 I have specifically blogged this, to gain feedback, create dialogue and hopefully inspire a raft of new ideas around this topic.
-People can also download a pdf here for printing purposes.
+People can also download a pdf Foundations-of-openness-V2-release.
+I have an odt file somewhere which I will try to find again.
 I challenge people to apply the model to their own projects (FOSS and proprietary) to see how well it maps.
 Have fun!
 Pull it apart!
 Update the document! 🙂

 UPDATE Jan 2015: The OSS-Watch crew took this paper and turned it into an app people can use to rate the openness of their software!
 Nice work guys!
 See the Openness Rating App by OSS-Watch, released December 2014.

 Pia Waugh & Randy Metcalfe is licensed under a

 Creative Commons Attribution-Share Alike 2.5 Australia License.